ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 suspend function updateUI(): updateUI {...}

 ```
+* Cancelling the network request using `withTimeout(delaytime in secs)` which internally creates a new coroutine and cancells the job asap if the job is not
+  completed within the given time mentioned as delay time in `withTimeout(3000L)` .
 * Kotlin has a method Deferred.await() that is used to wait for the result from a coroutine started with the async builder.

 * Consider this example code